Deadly on his day

 A deadly left-arm spinner is born.
 No modern bowler has been quite as lethal on a sticky wicket as Derek Underwood, making his nickname utterly apposite.
 He was a spinner in name if not in nature - he was close to medium pace, and a few books still classify him as "LM".
 No England spinner can match his 123 wickets in victories.
 In those games, he averaged 15, with ten five-fors in 27 matches.
 His finest hour was against Australia at a soggy Oval in 1968, when he took 7 for 50 in the second innings and sealed a glorious victory when John Inverarity padded up to an arm ball with only five minutes of the match left.
 He was also a legend at Kent, where he formed a spinner-keeper partnership with Alan Knott that served England well, and that perhaps only Ian Healy and Shane Warne can match for sustained excellence and devastation.
 Underwood managed a couple of big milestones for his county too: in 1963, aged 18, he became the youngest person to take 100 wickets in a season.
 And in 1984, aged 39, he finally made his only first-class hundred, against Sussex in Hastings.

-The birth of the only English captain to regain the Ashes in Australia since Douglas Jardine.
+The birth of the first English captain to regain the Ashes in Australia since Douglas Jardine.
 Ray Illingworth's Test career was a modest one until he took charge for the first time at the age of 37, against West Indies in 1969.
 Within 18 months he had led England to a famous 2-0 victory in Australia.
 He overcame all sorts of obstacles, not least a public who wanted Colin Cowdrey as captain.
-And, in the Wisden Almanack, EM Wellings wrote that "the attitude of numerous Australians has never in my experience been so hostile to an English captain".
+(Also, in the Wisden Almanack, EM Wellings wrote that "the attitude of numerous Australians has never in my experience been so hostile to an English captain".)
 A quintessential Yorkshireman, Illingworth didn't exactly endear himself when he led his team off the field in the decider in Sydney after John Snow was attacked on the boundary.
 As an offspinning allrounder, Illy was cussed and miserly.
 Throughout his career he went for less than two runs per over, and his batting benefited from his over-my-dead-body mentality more than any technical brilliance.
 Despite being recognised by many as having a peerless cricket brain, Illingworth went down in many people's estimation after an ill-fated reign as England coach.
 He took the reins in 1994 but never saw eye to eye with his captain, Mike Atherton, and had an unedifying public falling out with Devon Malcolm in South Africa in 1995-96.

 The Test debut of West Indies' spin twins, Sonny Ramadhin and Alf Valentine.
 They had only played two first-class matches each before this tour, but were pitched in for the first Test on an Old Trafford turner.
 Valentine had a sensational start, with 8 for 104 in the first innings, and 11 wickets in the match.
 But it was another debutant left-armer, England's Bob Berry, who won the match with 9 for 116.
 Despite that, Berry only played one more Test - he went wicketless at Lord's, while Ramadhin and Valentine shared 18 wickets to inspire a famous victory.